-Incident Any disclosure or harm to a child or young person; allegation, suspicion or observation of abuse or harm to a child or young person; or a breach of the Child Safe Code of Conduct.
-Labour Hire Contractor A person employed through an external agency to work at Council to provide specific labour services, typically for a finite period of time.
-Labour Hire Contractors are bound by the policy in the same way as staff.
+word/Term Definition 7.
+Staff and volunteers are equipped with the knowledge, skills and awareness to keep children and young people safe through ongoing education and training.
+8. Physical and online environments promote safety and wellbeing while minimising the opportunity for children and young people to be harmed.
+9. Implementation of the national child safe principles is regularly reviewed and improved.
+10. Policies and procedures document how the organisation is safe for children and young people.
 Neglect Is the persistent failure or deliberate denial to provide with the basic necessities of life such neglect includes failure to provide adequate food, clothing, shelter, supervision, water, medical attention or supervision for the appropriate physical or psychological development.
 Physical Abuse Occurs when a person subjects another to non-accidental acts of physical aggression.
 The abuse may inflict injury intentionally or inadvertently as a result of physical punishment or aggressive treatment.
-Physically abusive behaviour includes (but not limited to) shoving, hitting, slapping, shaking, throwing, throwing, punching, biting, burning and kicking.
+Physically abusive behaviour includes (but not limited to) shoving, hitting, slapping, shaking, throwing, punching, biting, burning and kicking.
 It also includes the provision of harmful substances such as drugs, alcohol or poison.
 Sexual Abuse A child is sexually abused when any person uses their authority over the child to involve the child in sexual activity.
 Child sexual abuse involves a wide range of sexual activity including fondling genitals, masturbation, vaginal or anal penetration by a finger, penis or any other object, voyeurism and exhibitionism.